 There are a couple ways people go about creating resolutions.
 Resolutions can be based on fashion, on role models, or even on movies.
+There are even specific new year’s resolutions for students.
 You could make them SMART (Specific, Measurable, Achievable, Realistic, Timely), or shoot for the moon and hope to land in the clouds.

 Me?
 I’m going to take a different tack.

 In the last few weeks, as I’ve started to think about the past year, the things I faced and overcame, and those I’m still struggling with, a theme started to emerge.
 I’ve been living my life in fast-forward, trying to get to the next thing, then the next, and in the meantime, I’ve let a few things fall by the wayside.

 These things, like prioritizing my spiritual growth, getting enough sleep, drinking more water, flossing, eating healthy, exercising, etc, could create their own monster list of “Resolutions” for 2018.

 There are other things, too, like writing more thank you cards, giving out more compliments (even to strangers), and being more present and invested in the lives of the people around me.

 But when I really thought about it, and thought about how I typically handle resolutions, it became clear that a list of goals, with plans and charts and deadlines, wasn’t going to work.
 My mental health and schedule alone make keeping to plans and deadlines nearly impossible, never mind trying to keep track of 17 different goals for the new year.